fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 In a repository with 3000 files, **this reduced initial build times to almost a third**!

-[This work was started](https://github.com/microsoft/TypeScript/pull/42960) by [Tobias Koppers](https://github.com/sokra), whose work ensued in [the resulting final change](https://github.com/microsoft/TypeScript/pull/43314) for this functionality.
+[This work was started ↗](https://github.com/microsoft/TypeScript/pull/42960) by [Tobias Koppers ↗](https://github.com/sokra), whose work ensued in [the resulting final change ↗](https://github.com/microsoft/TypeScript/pull/43314) for this functionality.
 We’d like to extend a great thanks to Tobias for helping us find these opportunities for improvements!

 ## Import Statement Completions {#import-statement-completions}